yunglau/steelPrediction/README.md

 Team: Elaine Lau, Ying Yang, Hector Perez Hoffman, Pierre Orhan

-We would like to thank the ImplementAI2019 team, as well as sponsors.
+We would like to thank the ImplementAI2019 team, as well as sponsors: Hatch, Coveo, NBC, Wrnch, Samasource,CEA.